allenchng/InsightWriting/ThinkingLikeADS.md

 ## Build something that works, then iterate

 Data scientists in industry are often required to move quickly and meet deadlines.
 That means building a prototype and then iterating on it to provide improvements.
 One of the fastest ways to learn is through failure, and no idea is ever perfect from the start.
 Start with a simple solution, and then layer in the complexity.
-The answer to what you should do next is often not to spend more time hypertuning your model, it's to think about what additional features you would add to a product.

 ## Avoid these common pitfalls